 These driver domains align well with contemporary approaches to understanding human development and the determinants of health.
 For example, the emphasis on the different developmental contexts (e.g. school, home, peer group, local environment) and relationships (e.g. with parents/carers, school staff, and peers) fits well with the ecological systems theory of human development.

-To read about young people’s experiences of collaborating with the #BeeWell team to develop the above, please read their blog, available here.
+To read about young people’s experiences of collaborating with the #BeeWell team to develop the above, look back to this blog, written by two members of the Youth Steering Group, here.